HdHamid/SQL-server/SMOTE.md

 SELECT * INTO #GETRAND_NN FROM GETRAND_NN WHERE RANDKNN = 1
 ```

-And for the last step I calculate some random points based on each class observations (between them)
+And for the last step, I calculate some random points based on each class observation (between them)
 ```bash
 ;WITH SAMPLES_Fin as
 (SELECT *